gayeongpark/gayeongpark.github.io/_posts/2024-10-07-TROUBLESHOOTING.md

 ## Fiber Cable Issues

-1. Incorrect Transceivers: A transceiver is a device that transmits and receives data, often used in routers and switches to convert network connections.
+1. **Incorrect Transceivers** : A transceiver is a device that transmits and receives data, often used in routers and switches to convert network connections.
 Using the wrong transceiver can cause connectivity issues.
 Transceivers are typically hot-pluggable, meaning they can be replaced without shutting down the device.
 However, the correct transceiver type must be used to avoid data loss and connectivity problems.

-2. Reversed Transmit/Receive Connections: Fiber connections usually consist of two cables—one for transmitting data (TX) and one for receiving it (RX).
+2. **Reversed Transmit/Receive Connections** : Fiber connections usually consist of two cables—one for transmitting data (TX) and one for receiving it (RX).
 If these cables are reversed, there will be no valid connection.
 This can be easily resolved by swapping the TX and RX cables and checking the LED activity lights to confirm the connection is active.

-3. Dirty Optical Cables: Dust, dirt, or fingerprints on fiber optic cables and connectors can block the optical signal, leading to performance issues or connection problems.
+3. **Dirty Optical Cables** : Dust, dirt, or fingerprints on fiber optic cables and connectors can block the optical signal, leading to performance issues or connection problems.
 Cleaning methods include dry cleaning (using a dry cloth) for dust or dirt, and wet cleaning (with isopropanol alcohol) for oils or fingerprints.
 Regular cleaning is essential to maintain optimal fiber performance, especially if errors or slowdowns occur, which can be detected with a fiber light meter.

 ## Ethernet Issues